ccieblogger/netraven/docs/source_of_truth/architecture_sot.md

 This design avoids the need for an external version control system while ensuring historical tracking and auditability of all config changes.
 It also complements the relational database, which stores job metadata and connection logs.

 ### Deployment

+#### Required Services:
+- **PostgreSQL 14**: For all persistent storage
+- **Redis 7**: Required for RQ job queuing and RQ Scheduler

+These are installed locally via setup scripts.
+Containerization is optional and not used by default.

 NetRaven uses a monorepo structure and is designed for local installation using Python with [Poetry](https://python-poetry.org/) for dependency management.
 All services share a unified environment and can be run individually using developer scripts.